 We have capitalized our business to date primarily through the issuance and sale of our common stock and preferred stock, borrowings from three master repurchase agreements, and borrowings from our Non-Mark-to-Market Financing Sources, which comprised of collateralized loan obligations, term lending agreements, term loan facility, secured term loan, asset specific financing, warehouse facility, corporate revolver and non-consolidated senior interests.
-Our Non-Mark-to-Market Financing Sources, which accounted for 78% of our total financing as of March 31, 2024, are not subject to credit or capital markets mark-to-market provisions.
-The remaining 22% of our total financing, which are comprised of three master repurchase agreements, are only subject to credit marks.
+Our Non-Mark-to-Market Financing Sources, which accounted for 78% 79% of our total financing as of March 31, 2024 June 30, 2024, are not subject to credit or capital markets mark-to-market provisions.
+The remaining 22% 21% of our total financing, which are comprised of three master repurchase agreements, are only subject to credit marks.
 We have not received any margin calls on our master repurchase agreements to date.

-Our primary sources of liquidity include \$106.5 million of cash on our Condensed Consolidated Balance Sheet, \$450.0 million of available capacity on our corporate Revolver, \$63.6 million of available borrowings under our financing arrangements based on existing collateral, and cash flows from operations.
-In addition, we had \$108.4 million of unencumbered senior loans that can be financed, as of March 31, 2024.
+Our primary sources of liquidity include \$106.5 \$107.2 million of cash on our Condensed Consolidated Balance Sheet, \$450.0 Sheets, \$57.0 million loan principal payment held by a servicer, \$435.0 million of available capacity on our corporate Revolver, \$63.6 \$44.7 million of available borrowings under our financing arrangements based on existing collateral, and cash flows from operations.
+In addition, we had \$108.4 \$312.1 million of total unencumbered assets, including \$207.9 million of real estate owned assets, \$68.9 million of unencumbered senior loans and \$35.3 million of investments in CMBS B-Pieces, that can be financed, as of March 31, 2024 June 30, 2024.
 Our corporate Revolver and secured term loan are secured by corporate level guarantees and include net equity interests in the investment portfolio.
 We may seek additional sources of liquidity from syndicated financing, other borrowings (including borrowings not related to a specific investment) and future offerings of equity and debt securities.